PinRec: Unified Generative Retrieval for Pinterest Recommender Systems: Appendix

 Following from \citet{Pinnerformer22}, we perform ablations on negative sampling, as it is a critical component of the chosen sampled softmax loss function.
 Though we ultimately end up with similar conclusions as \citet{Pinnerformer22}, we show these findings for maximum clarity regarding our design choices.

 \paragraph{Random Negatives} Though in-batch negatives are a critical component of our negative corpus, we construct a random negative corpus consisting of a random set of possible items.
 Given that our retrieval problem is ultimately across a random selection of pins, we wish for \pinrec \ to show retrieval capability across this corpus.
 We perform several ablations with random negatives, with in-batch negatives constant at a non-zero value.
-For these analyses, we focus on Homefeed (the most critical surface) and present results aggregated across all surfaces as well.
+For these analyses, we focus on Home Feed (the most critical surface) and present results aggregated across all surfaces as well.

 We show results in \autoref{table:comparison_rndneg2}, where there are moderate gains in unordered recall if there is a non-zero number of in-batch negatives present.
-Specifically, on the most critical surface of Homefeed, we see notable improvement over the baseline in terms of unordered recall.
+Specifically, on the most critical surface of Home Feed, we see notable improvement over the baseline in terms of unordered recall.

 To summarize, while random negatives are certainly an important piece of the puzzle, they cannot substitute in-batch negatives.
-When used in conjunction, scaling the number of negatives yields notable improvement, especially on Homefeed.
+When used in conjunction, scaling the number of negatives yields notable improvement, especially on Home Feed.

 \paragraph{In-Batch Negatives} As shown in the previous subsection, disabling in-batch negatives entirely leads to significantly poorer metrics, showing their importance.
 Can we improve performance offline by scaling the batch size and consequently, the number of in-batch negatives?
 To examine this, we fix the number of random negatives and ablate the number of in-batch negatives through the batch size.